-- Hours of Service means all hours of compensated work in Covered Employment, or compensated vacations, holidays, or leave from Covered Employment.
-It also includes: - periods of disability for which you receive accident and sickness benefits according to New York or New Jersey Workers' Compensation benefits (up to six months), New York State Disability Law, or New Jersey Temporary Disability Law; and
+Hours of Service means all hours of compensated work in Covered Employment, or compensated vacations, holidays, or leave from Covered Employment.
+It also includes:

+- periods of disability for which you receive accident and sickness benefits according to New York or New Jersey Workers' Compensation benefits (up to six months), New York or State Disability Law, or New Jersey Temporary Disability Law; and - hours for which you are entitled to back pay to the extent that it is intended to compensate you for periods during which you would have been in Covered Employment.

-- hours for which you are entitled to back pay to the extent that it is intended to compensate you for periods during which you would have been in Covered Employment - Normal Retirement Age means age 65 or, if later, your age on the fifth anniversary of your participation in the Plan. - Optional 75% Joint and Survivor Pension means the form of pension benefit that provides you with an adjusted monthly amount and after your death, provides your legal Spouse a survivor pension equal to 75% of the adjusted monthly amount.
+Normal Retirement Age means age 65 or, if later, your age on the fifth anniversary of your participation in the Plan.

+Optional 75% Joint and Survivor Pension means the form of pension benefit that provides you with an adjusted monthly amount and, after your death, provides your Spouse a survivor pension equal to 75% of the adjusted monthly amount.
 Election of this form of payment does not require spousal waiver of the 50% Joint and Survivor Pension.

-(See pages 25-26.) - Participant means an employee or former employee who has met the requirements for participation in the Plan and whose status as a Participant has not been terminated due to a one-year Break-in- Service.
-(Please see pages 7-8 for more detailed work requirements.)
-A Pensioner is also a Participant. - Past Service Credit means Service Credit which may be provided to a Participant for work for an employer prior to that employer becoming party to a collective bargaining agreement.
-(Please see pages 10-12 for more details.) - Pensioner means a person receiving a pension from the Plan, a person who would be receiving a pension from the Plan but is not, because of administrative processing after his Annuity Starting Date, or a person who was receiving a pension from the Plan but who is not, because his pension has been suspended due to his return to Disqualifying Employment. - Plan or Program B means Program B of the Building Service 32BJ Pension Fund. - Plan Year means the 12-month period from July 1 to the next June 30.
-This same period will be used to determine Vesting Service and Service Credit. - Qualified Domestic Relations Order ("QDRO") means a judgment, decree or order that relates to the rights of a Spouse, former Spouse or child of the Participant and is made pursuant to a state domestic relations law, and that creates or recognizes the right of a Spouse, former Spouse or child to receive all, or a portion of, the benefits payable to the Participant under the Plan.
+- Participant means an employee or former employee who has met the requirements for participation in the Plan and whose status as a Participant has not been terminated due to a one-year Break-in-Service.
+(Please see pages 7-8 for more detailed work requirements.
+A Pensioner is also a Participant.) - Past Service Credit means Service Credit which may be provided to a Participant for work for an employer prior to that employer becoming party to a collective bargaining agreement.
+Past Service Credit only counts as Service Credit for determining your eligibility for a Vested Pension, Early Retirement Pension or Disability Pension.
+It does not count for determining your eligibility for a Regular Pension.
+(Please see pages 21-22 for more details.) - Pensioner means a person receiving a pension from the Plan, a person who would be receiving a pension from the Plan but is not due to administrative processing after his Annuity Starting Date, or a person who was receiving a pension from the Plan but who is not because his pension has been suspended due to his return to Disqualifying Employment.
+Pensioner does not include a former Plan Participant who has received a single lump sum payment of their pension. - Plan or Program C means Program C of the Building Service 32BJ Pension Fund. - Plan Year means the 12-month period from July 1 to the next June 30.
+This same period will be used to determine Vesting Service and Service Credit. - Qualified Domestic Relations Order ("QDRO") means a judgment, decree or order that relates to the rights of a Spouse, former Spouse or child of the Participant and is made pursuant to a state domestic relations law, and that creates or recognizes the right of a Spouse, former Spouse or child to receive all, or a portion of, the benefits payable to the Participant under the Plan. - Regular Pension means the pension benefit available to Participants who have 300 months of Service Credit and have reached age 65. - Required Beginning Date means the April 1 of the calendar year following the calendar year in which you turn age 701⁄2. - Retire means to completely withdraw from Disqualifying Employment and apply for a pension either immediately prior to or during withdrawal.